ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ![Architecture](images/solution59-vpc-tg-dns-iam/vpc-tg-dns-iam-resource-groups.png){: class="center"}
 {: style="text-align: center;"}

-Each micro-service team will be allowed the access in the corresponding resource group.
+Each microservice team will be allowed the access in the corresponding resource group.
 The **network** team will have access to all of these resource groups.

 The network resource group contains {{site.data.keyword.tg_short}} and the DNS service.
 The network team has access to these resources.
 The shared team will have Manager acess to the DNS service.
 The shared team needs to write the DNS entries for the shared services.